 - Talk to your OB or primary care physician about your mental health and ask for a referral.
 Intermountain has integrated mental health screening into primary care.
 There are resources available even if you don’t have insurance.

-- Call the Intermountain Emotional Health Relief Hotline at 833-442-2211.
+- Call the Intermountain's Behavioral Health Navigation Service at 833-442-2211.
 It’s free and can be reached seven days a week from 10 am to 10 pm.
 It connects callers with a trained care coordinator who can provide appropriate self-care tools, peer support, treatment options, crisis resources, and more.

 - Go to an Intermountain Behavioral Health Access Center.
 Intermountain LDS Hospital in Salt Lake, McKay Dee Hospital in Ogden and Dixie Regional Medical Center in St. George offer walk in behavioral health access centers that are open 24 hours.
 Check with other Intermountain behavioral health locations to see if they have urgent appointments available.